Docker container allocation software is used by ArcGIS Notebook Server.

 - Certain virtualization environments do not allow Hyper-V to be enabled and operated in Windows.
 As a result, ArcGIS Notebook Server cannot be installed and operated in such environments.

 - Starting at 10.7.1, ArcGIS Notebook Server supports multiple-machine sites.
 In Windows systems, Docker does not support mounting shared drives on containers, so the workspace directory must remain local on each machine.
 Because users can launch containers and open notebooks on each machine in a multiple-machine site, it's necessary that the content in the workspace directory be synchronized across machines.
-The steps to configure one method of replication are given in Configure DFS replication for ArcGIS Notebook Server.
+The steps to configure one method of replication are described in Configure DFS replication for ArcGIS Notebook Server.